CleverTap/clevertap-geofence-android/README.md

 If your question is not found in FAQ and you have other questions or concerns, you can reach out to the CleverTap support team by raising an issue from the CleverTap Dashboard.

 ## 📄 License
-CleverTap Geofence is MIT licensed, as found in the [LICENSE](https://github.com/CleverTap/clevertap-geofence-android/blob/feature/geofence/SDK-264/LICENSE) file.
+CleverTap Android Geofence SDK is MIT licensed, as found in the [LICENSE](https://github.com/CleverTap/clevertap-geofence-android/blob/feature/geofence/SDK-264/LICENSE.md) file.